sadeq-n-yazdi/sadeq-n-yazdi/README.md

-- 👋 Hi, I’m @sadeq-n-yazdi
+- 👋 Hi, I’m @sadeq-n-yazdi.
+A dad, husband and developer.
-- 👀 I’m interested in Free Software and develop softwares
+- 👀 I’m interested in Free Software and develop softwares.
-- 🌱 I’m currently learning image processing
+- 🌱 I’m currently learning image processing.
-- 💞️ I’m looking to collaborate on every useful free softare
+- 💞️ I’m looking to collaborate on every useful free softare.
 - 📫 How to reach me call.me‌[‌a‌t‌]‌sadeq‌.‌uk

 <!---